ilyvion/colony-manager-redux/README.md

 So, you want to add your own manager job/tab to the mod?
 Awesome!
 I've written a small set of articles on how to do this on the [Wiki](https://github.com/ilyvion/colony-manager-redux/wiki/Adding-a-custom-manager-feature), and you're also free to come ask me any questions you may have on my [Discord server](https://discord.gg/J9Q78avHgM) and I also hang out in the RimWorld discord.

+## Translations

+-   _None yet_

+Want your translation in this list?
+Release a translation mod (i.e. a mod with only a Languages folder, [i]not a copy of this entire mod + the translation[/i]) for this mod, and notify me of its existence, and I'll add it to the list.

+The original Colony Manager had some translations to various languages, but when I updated the mod, I added, changed and removed enough translations that it doesn't feel worthwhile to include these anymore.
+Plus, as mentioned above, I'd prefer translations to be separate mods to reduce my own maintenance load.
+You can find the old translation files from the original under the [OldLanguages](OldLanguages) directory.

 ## License

 The software and documentation is licensed under the MIT license ([LICENSE](LICENSE) or http://opensource.org/licenses/MIT) and any original content is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License ([LICENSE](LICENSE) or https://creativecommons.org/licenses/by-sa/4.0/)